ping13/heospy/Readme.md

 </keymap>
 ```

-## To-do
+## Limitations

-Currently, heospy cannot listen to events, as specified in [1].
+Currently, heospy cannot listen to events from any HEOS player, as they are
+specified in the [specification][specs].

 ## Credits